NikitaDobry27/CLI_Bot_magic/README.md

 - remove, delete: removes a contact from the list.
 - page: shows contacts by pages (2 contacts/page default value)
 - search: should be used with search query (beginning of the name or phone number)
+- birthday: shows number of days before contact's birthday.
+Should be used with name.

 ## **Usage**